germain-italic/rambox-dark-mode/README.md

 # Services How-to

+These steps are common to every enabled service inside Rambox.

 ## Step 1.
 Configure the service

 Roll over the supported enabled service name in the right pane and click the cog